 ssh-agent is a helper program that keeps track of user's identity keys and their passphrases.
 The agent can then use the keys to log into other servers without having the user type in a password or passphrase again.
 This implements a form of single sign-on (SSO).

-The SSH agent is used with SSH public key authentication.
+The SSH agent is used for SSH public key authentication.
 It uses SSH keys for authentication.
 Users can create SSH keys using the ssh-keygen command and install them on servers using the ssh-copy-id command.
-Proper SSH key management solutions are recommended to properly manage and audit access based on SSH keys in production environments.

 ssh-agent is automatically configured and run at login, and no additional actions are required to use it.
 However, an SSH key must still be created for the user.